 There are many institutes that conduct the ECDIS course.
 It is usually a 5 days extensive course for which candidates must have completed a year at sea as a Deck Cadet.
 Every institution has a different price range for the course and that must be checked on the institute’s website itself.
 The institute must also be checked for approval from the respective governing body of a country (e.g. DG Shipping for India).
 With more and more ships inculcating ECDIS into their system, the knowledge, skill and understand of ECDIS should be emphasized on.
 The same is achieved via simulators during the tenure of the course.
 Almost all institutes also put the possession of a ROC ARPA certificate of proficiency as a prerequisite for entry into the ECDIS course.

 The concept of ECDIS is something that is gaining more and more popularity in today’s times.
-This is mainly because the concept has been officially allowed to be incorporated in the naval vessels and ships.
-By adopting this method of marking and charting navigational routes, it has become easier to avoid any unwanted accidents as this electronic chart system uses modern technology rather than human aid.
+By adopting this electronic system of marking and charting navigational routes, it has become easier to avoid any unwanted accidents as the ship is dependent on modern technology rather than human aid.

-The ECDIS as an electronic Chart System is something that allows shipping companies and ship owners a lot of mental freedom when it comes to the safety of the vessel in the water.
-Because of this technology, it can be said that the aspect of navigation has become faster, simpler and sleeker.
+Inspite of some criticism from a few industry players, it can be easily said that ECDIS as an electronic Chart System is something that allows shipping companies and ship owners a lot of mental freedom when it comes to the safety of the vessel in the sea water by making ship navigation faster, simpler and sleeker.